(Translate this site)

 He began asking anybody and everybody about my car and its tricks after that.

-Luckily the only people who knew the juiciest details were family and close friends.
+Luckily the only people who knew any of the juiciest details were family and close friends.
 And even they were unaware of many features of the car.

 But Roddy's connections with the local outlaws and police did provide him with some significant tidbits, stemming mostly from the experiences of others who'd come up against Shadow and lost.